Capillary/ecom-api-document/source/includes/_order.md

 ## Update Return Request Status

-Lets you update status of a return request.
+Lets you update the status of a return request.